Post Graduate Studies

 Help us to help you by:

-- Treating other people in the library with respect and courtesy, whether these are other clients or library staff
+- Treating other people in the Library with respect and courtesy, whether they are other clients or library staff

-- Providing us with feedback on how we may improve our services or we can resolve a specific service problem
+- Providing us with feedback on how we may improve our services, or how we can resolve a specific service problem

 Access to Library Resources

-The MSU Library has a comprehensive collection that covers all academic programs offered by the institution.
-To access the library, one must be a registered student or current employee of MSU.
+As a postgraduate student at MSU, you have access to the university’s extensive library collection, designed to support advanced study and research across all academic disciplines.
+Access is granted to all registered postgraduate students and current MSU staff.
 Non-MSU students or staff can request permission to use the library and become “Approved readers” by paying the required fees.
 Borrowing privileges vary depending on the client’s status, as follows:

 - Teaching staff – Allowed to borrow a maximum of 8 books at a time for one month